Yorker platform plan, $29.99/mo

 Is Yorker a drop-in replacement for Checkly?

-For HTTP and browser check definitions, mostly yes — the importer (coming in the next release) will emit equivalent Yorker YAML for the 80% that translates cleanly.
+For HTTP and browser check definitions, mostly yes: about 80% translates cleanly when you re-author Checkly's TypeScript config as Yorker YAML.
 Playwright script bodies need a small rewrite because Yorker runs async functions rather than @playwright/test spec files.
-Multi-step API test chains are on the Phase 2 roadmap — if those are your primary use case today, Checkly is the safer choice until that ships.
+Multi-step API test chains are on the Phase 2 roadmap, so if those are your primary use case today, Checkly is the safer choice until that ships.

 How does Yorker's pricing compare?